teamneoneko/Cats-Blender-Plugin-Unofficial-/README.md

 - Blender 3.6 or above (run as administrator is recommended) (Please note some features may not work in version below 3.6).
    - Blender 3.6 is Recommended as this is the latest LTS.
-   - Though I have updated CATS to Blender 4.0, I do not currently recommend using 4.0 as there multiple issues with MDD Tools and Blender 4.0 which cats uses.
+   - Though I have updated CATS to Blender 4.0 and 4.1, I do not currently recommend using 4.0 or 4.1 as there multiple issues with MDD Tools, Blender 4.0 and 4.1 which cats uses.
 - Anything older then 3.6 is not supported and no longer works.
 - If you have custom Python installed which Blender might use, you need to have Numpy installed
 - NOTE TO WINDOWS STORE USERS, STOP USING THE WINDOWS STORE VERSION YOU WILL HAVE ISSUES, PLEASE EITHER USE THE STEAM VERSION OR THE ONE FROM THE OFFICIAL BLENDER WEBSITE.